tracyarner2/foundational-skills/README.md

 **Foundation lab 1** - Data Structures

 This presentation is a review of the types of data typically used to perform learning analytics in education.
 The focus of the essential readings are to introduce LASER Scholars to the most common data structures used in Learning Analytics.
 We will look closely at Digital Learning Environments, Administrative Data and Sensors / Multimodal.
 The code-along includes introduction of a script file commonly used packages that read in different data types.
 Scholars learn to use the readr package from tidyverse to organize data into data frames and tibbles.
 Additionally, learning how to read in using the Haven package.
-Written by Jeanne McClure, Shaun Kellogg, Presented by Jeanne McClure and Jenn Houchins at the Learning Analytics in STEM Education Research (LASER) workshop, July 11, 2022, through July 15, 2022, at the Friday Institute, North Carolina State University.
+Written by Jeanne McClure, Catherine Noonan, and Shaun Kellogg, Presented by Jeanne McClure and Jenn Houchins at the Learning Analytics in STEM Education Research (LASER) workshop, July 11, 2022, through July 15, 2022, at the Friday Institute, North Carolina State University.